Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

 - Be as boring as possible.

-In traditional newspaper journalism, the first paragraph of a news story is considered the most important paragraph of the entire story.
+In traditional newspaper journalism, the first paragraph of a news story is the most important paragraph of the entire story.
 It is the hook that encourages the reader to read more.

 In online media, this approach is one tactic of something often called link baiting.
 It is baiting the hook with language that is interesting, informative, funny or appealing in some way.

-5 Important Tips
+6 Important Tips

 - Start with the critical keywords or keyword phrases that have been identified from the site document and through keyword research.

-- Alternate long and short sentences.
+- Alternate long and short sentences but emphasize short ones.

 - Keep the number of syllables for each word as few as possible.